Experience life in the Arctic Circle and feast like a Viking

 Travel the length of Norway aboard some of the world's most impressive railway lines, discovering its delightful cities and island communities along the way.
-Experience life in the Arctic Circle and feast like a Viking on our new eleven day tour.
+Experience life in the Arctic Circle and feast like a Viking on our thirteen day tour.

 Following a direct flight from London to Oslo, we transfer to our hotel, enjoying dinner on our arrival.
 We explore Oslo on a guided tour on the morning of Day 2, visiting some of the most beloved sights of the Norwegian capital, including the incredible Opera House, the City Hall, and the stately Royal Palace.
 Following the tour, we continue to the station for our train journey to Bergen.
 Upon arrival, we check into our hotel and venture to a local restaurant for dinner.